alanpq/ritobin-lsp/README.md

 ritobin-lsp is a language server that provides IDE functionality for editing [ritobin](https://github.com/moonshadow565/ritobin) files, a custom text format to represent League of Legends .bin files.
 You can use it with any editor that supports the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) (VS Code, Vim, Emacs, Zed, etc.).

+> [!WARNING]
+> ritobin-lsp is still relatively early in development, so there is always a risk of instability/crashes.

 # Installation

 On the [releases page](https://github.com/alanpq/ritobin-lsp/releases), the binary is available under `ritobin-lsp`, and the VS Code extension is available under `ritobin-lsp-vs`.